mozilla-b2g/gaia/README.md

 ## Autolander (bot)

-Autolander is a bot which integrations github and bugzilla workflows.
+Autolander is a bot which integrates github and bugzilla workflows.

 Features available:
   - Automatic pull request to bugzilla attachment linking.